aergoio/AergoLite.swift/README.md

 ### Manual

-To install SQLite.swift as an Xcode sub-project:
+To install AergoLite.swift as an Xcode sub-project:

  1. Drag the **SQLite.xcodeproj** file into your own project.
     ([Submodule][], clone, or [download][] the project first.)